INTERVIEW WITH THE LEADERS OF THE IDIL 2024 GRADUATE PROGRAM

 And what is the mentor's role?

-Does the student keep the same mentor during the first and second years of the master's program?
+Does the student keep the same mentor during both the first and second years of the master's program?

 AFC: Indeed, a student could remain in the same laboratory for a total of five years.
 Since the IDIL program is research-based, it made sense for it to include doctoral contracts that share the same interdisciplinary nature[A1] .